 As part of mitigation efforts, the City will significantly reduce the backlog of structures that are on our must-raze list.
 The plan calls for City workers to do much of this demolition and creates into a new partnership with Wisconsin Community Services for additional re-entry job placements.

-In the revitalization component of Mayor Barrett's Strong Neighborhoods Investment Plan, City staff will increase in both property management and property marketing efforts and additional funds will be provided for property rehab efforts.
+In the revitalization component of Mayor Barrett's Strong Neighborhoods Plan, City staff will increase in both property management and property marketing efforts and additional funds will be provided for property rehab efforts.
 A new program with local brokers will test a fresh way to market properties.
 And, the City will step up the rent-to-own program for tenants who already live in City-owned tax foreclosed properties.

 Our results will be measurable.
 Benchmarks include 300 blighted or unsafe homes demolished and a goal of 350 home sales.
-As the Strong Neighborhoods Investment Plan progresses and demolition backlogs are eliminated, more funding will be dedicated to rehab and stabilization efforts, benefiting both neighbors and neighborhoods.
+As the Strong Neighborhoods Plan progresses and demolition backlogs are eliminated, more funding will be dedicated to rehab and stabilization efforts, benefiting both neighbors and neighborhoods.